nneubauer/homebridge-denon/README.md

 ```

 ### Switches
 Set `pollAllInput` to true if you want a main switch to turn of the receiver no matter the selected input.
 Default is false. `port` is optional and it's standard value is `"auto"`.
-If the plugin is not working, you can try to set it to 8080 for newer receivers and 80 for older ones.
+If the plugin is not working, you can try to set it to `8080` for newer receivers, `80` for older ones and `"telnet"`for brand spanking new ones (first try auto as this automatically chooses the right ones).
 The found port, used when on auto, is visible in the homebridge log as: `port`.
 ```json
 {
     "platforms": [{